debusklaneml/edus608f2019/README.md

 # debusklaneml.github.io

-This repository is for me to showcase my own work and current projects.
-It will update periodically.
+This repository is for EDUS 608 - Fall 2019